-Support layer — The support layer of the mattress is comprised of pocketed coils.
-Much as with the Saatva, the coils give the mattress its bouncy and supportive feel.
-But while the Saatva features two layers of coils on top of each other, the Beautyrest Black just has one layer.
+Support layer — The support layer of the mattress is made of pocketed coils.
+The coils give the mattress its bouncy and supportive feel.
+While the Saatva features two layers of coils on top of each other, the Beautyrest Black just has one layer.

 Edge support — Like the Saatva, the Beautyrest Black is wrapped with a high-density polyfoam layer that boosts edge support and lets individuals and couples utilize the full surface of the bed.

 Whew!
 We’ve covered the construction, feel, and price of both of these beds, and we’re nearly to the end of our Saatva vs. Beautyrest Black comparison!
 Just one question remains: Which is the best mattress for you?
 I can’t answer that, but the sections below should help with the decision!

 - The Saatva is especially well-suited to combo sleepers.
 It’s easy to switch positions during the night on this bed.

 - Back and stomach sleepers should really appreciate the firm support the Saatva offers.